Naches Peak Loop Trail parking

 Yes, Rainier East Little Naches River Swimming Spots is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming.
 Always respect posted closures and seasonal restrictions.

-Rainier East Little Naches River Swimming Spots is a river on Little Naches River located in WA, near YAKIMA.
+Rainier East Little Naches River Swimming Spots is a river on Little Naches River located in Washington, near Yakima.
 Guide to unofficial swimming spots on the Little Naches River near Yakima, WA.
 Find directions, access notes, seasonal tips, and essential safety information.

 At Little Naches Campground and Longmire Meadow Campground